Callum Vidler

 Callum Andrew Vidler (born 14 October 2005) is an Australian cricketer who plays for Queensland.
-He is a right-handed batsman and right-arm pace bowler.
+Vidler is a right-arm fast bowler who has been recorded bowling at over 150 km/h.
+He was Australia's leading wicket-taker in the 2024 Under-19 Cricket World Cup in South Africa.

-Early life
+Early life and junior career

 Vidler attended Brisbane Grammar School.
 He plays club cricket for Valley District Cricket Club.
 With Queensland, he reached the final of the Under-19 Male National Cricket Championship in December 2023.

+Vidler was the leading wicket taker for Australia in the U19 Ashes in 2023.
+In December 2023, he was signed by the Brisbane Heat as a Local Replacement Player, training with the squad during the 2023–24 Big Bash League season.

+Vidler was part of Australia's squad in the 2024 Under-19 Cricket World Cup in South Africa, where he was Australia's leading wicket-taker with 14 wickets.
+In the semi-final against Pakistan, Vidler was part of a 17-run 10th wicket partnership with Raf MacMillan that secured Australia's place in the final, where Australia defeated India to win the tournament.
+He was named in the ICC's Team of the Tournament.

-Domestic career
+Cricket career

-A right-arm pace bowler, his bowling has been recorded at a speed of over 150kph.
-He was signed by Brisbane Heat as in December 2023 during the 2023–24 Big Bash League season.
-In February 2024, he was included in the Queensland cricket team first team squad in the Sheffield Shield.
+In February 2024, Vidler was included in the Queensland cricket team first team squad in the Sheffield Shield.
 He made his first-class debut for Queensland against New South Wales, on 11 March 2024 in Sheffield Shield season.
 He signed a full-time contract with Queensland in April 2024.
-His third first class game was the Sheffield Shield Final in March 2025, in which he took 4-64 in South Australia’s first innings, including the wickets of test batters Nathan McSweeney and Alex Carey.
+His third first class game was the Sheffield Shield Final in March 2025, in which he took 4-64 in South Australia’s first innings, including the wickets of Australian Test batters Nathan McSweeney and Alex Carey.

-International career

-He was the leading wicket taker for Australia in the U19 Ashes in 2023.
-He was also the leading wicket taker for Australia as they won the 2024 Under-19 Cricket World Cup in South Africa, his haul including 4-29 against England U19 as he finished with 14 wickets at an average of 11.71.
-He was selected for ESPNcricinfo's Team of the Tournament.
+Vidler was named in the Australia A squad for a one-day series in India to start the 2025–26 season.
+To prepare for the series, he played in a Twenty20 competition in Queensland for his local club Valley District, but after this tournament scans revealed a partial stress fracture in his back.
+The injury ruled him out of the Australia A series and he entered a rehab process with no set date for his return to cricket.

+Playing style

+A right-arm fast bowler, his bowling has been recorded at a speed of over 150kph.
+He has also shown an ability to generate swing on pitches that don't support much ball movement.